Comparative review: Thinking about sleeping in the mountains. I tried sleeping on a sleeping pad (mat) that I'm interested in

 table of contents

-Sleeping pads compared this time
+About the sleeping pads we compared this time

 - Klymit Insulated Static V Light

-- NEMO TENSOR™ 20 (tested size M)
+- NEMO TENSOR™ 20 (tested in size M)

 - NEMO ZOR™ 20 (tested in size M)

-- Sea To Summit Ultra Light Insulated Mat
+- Sea To Summit Ultralight Insulated Mat

-- Sea To Summit Ultra Light SI Mat
+- Sea To Summit Ultralight SI Mat

 - Therm-a-Rest NeoAir Xtherm